TAMUSA-nsf-project/transit/README.md

 it to a browser.

 #### Debugging
+_You must have the Chrome web browser installed first._

 Click 'Add Configuration...' at top of WebStorm window.

 <img src="user-guide-images/Screen Shot 2022-05-16 at 11.01.11 AM.png" width="300" height="auto" alt="">